 It’s no secret that Arizona is renowned for its world-class golf courses.
 With year-round beautiful weather, the golf season is always in full swing.
 That said, it’s equally well-known that the Phoenix area can get awfully hot during the summer months.
 Many residents head north for the summer, leaving popular golf courses slow and eager to attract the city’s year-round residents.
 Because of this, many courses offer steep summer discounts.
-We’ve collected a list of the best golf courses to play during the summer in Phoenix while the snow birds are still away.
-There’s still a few months left in the summer, so t’s time to hit the course!
+We’ve collected a list of the best golf courses to play during the summer in Phoenix while the snowbirds are still away.
+There’s still a few months left in the summer, so it's time to hit the course!

 Visitors come from all over the country to visit this course during the busy season.
 It’s host to the PGA Tour event, the Waste Management Phoenix Open.
-This fact, means that the course is pristinely maintained all year long to keep up with the high expectations of the best golfers in the world.
+This fact means that the course is pristinely maintained all year long to keep up with the high expectations of the best golfers in the world.
 For one week of the year, TPC Scottsdale holds ten-of-thousands of viewers and 100 PGA Tour players.

 As for the rest of the year – believe it or not - the course is open to the public.
-There are two 18-hole courses to choose from and each are equally magnificent.
+There are two 18-hole courses to choose from and each is equally magnificent.
 The Champions course and the Stadium course can both be played for about $60 at prime time on a Saturday morning and $41 later in the day.
 This is a significant discount, considering that peak tee times during high season can be upwards of $200 per person.
 Get more bang for your buck with their Summer Replay Rates and play 36 holes in one day!

 Grayhawk Golf Club

 Just three miles north of TPC Scottsdale, Grayhawk Golf Club is a public course with killer desert mountain views.
 Like TPC, this course also features two 18-hole courses.
 Tom Fazio designed the Raptor Course to challenge players as they wind through hills decorated with bunkers.
 On the other side, the Talon Course features all the beauty of the desert.
-The course, which was designed by PGA champion David Graham, is complete with water features, natural elements and views of the nearby McDowell Mountains.
+The course, which was designed by PGA champion David Graham, is complete with water features, natural elements, and views of the nearby McDowell Mountains.

 A tee time at Grayhawk Golf Club during high-season starts at $230, which means that the prime times will be significantly higher than that.
 Lucky for year-round Phoenix residents and summer visitors though, summer pricing allows you to hit the course for anywhere between $40 to $90 for the prime morning spot.